I Want to Apply

-To meet minimum admission requirements, you must complete a 15-unit comprehensive pattern of college preparatory courses known in California as A-G requirements with C- grades or higher.
+To meet minimum admission requirements, you must complete a 15-unit comprehensive pattern of college preparatory courses (known in California as A-G requirements) with grades of C- or higher.
 You must complete your subject requirements by the end of the spring term before enrolling at SDSU.
 Review A–G courses.

 We consider the breadth and depth of your academic record, and encourage you to challenge yourself by taking a rigorous curriculum including Advanced Placement (AP), honors, and/or International Baccalaureate (IB) classes.
 Review CSU Minimum First-Year Eligibility.